 Me back in the late 1970’s, when ‘Beryl’ made regular appearances on New Year’s Eve.

-When I was 16, my father died suddenly, and a few days after he passed, I was sure I saw him at the bottom of my bed.
+When I was 16, my father died suddenly, and a few days after he passed, I was sure I saw him at the bottom of my bed, making me curious about the afterlife.
 When I told my Mother about it the next day, she said it was wishful thinking.
 That seemed to be confirmed on the day of the funeral.
 Back in 1968, it was customary to have the open coffin on display in the front room, so friends and relatives could pay their respects before leaving for church, and much against my will, I was told I had to say goodbye to Dad.
 I was convinced he was breathing, although he was so cold.
 I could actually see the ivory satin going up and down, and again I was told it was wishful thinking.

 That seemed a logical explanation – I was definitely a Daddy’s Girl and I wanted him back with me.
-I tried to put the episode out of my mind, but 50 years later, having developed my psychic powers somewhat, I realise Dad was sending me the message that though he wasn’t physically with me any longer, he would always be by my side when I needed him.
+I tried to put the episode out of my mind, but 50 years later, having developed my psychic powers somewhat, I realise Dad was sending me the message that though he wasn’t physically with me any longer, he would always be by my side when I needed him, even in the afterlife.

 For the next 9 years, although I thought of Dad a lot, I pretty much convinced myself that he’d gone, and all I had left were memories.
 However, on New Year’s Eve 1976, I received proof positive that there was indeed an afterlife.
 With my husband and two children, I was moving from our house in Wolverhampton to start a new life in Telford, Shropshire.
 We had to vacate the house on New Year’s Eve or pay another month’s rent, so we called in my brother in law and a rented van to empty the place of our possessions.